kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - RESEARCH
   - TOOLS
   - WIND
-- All issues (including non-master Epics) should belong to a Master Epic
-- Master Epics can be broken down into smaller Epics
+- Master Epics can be broken down into smaller Epics ( =sub-epics)
   - Ex.: NLP - RP skateboard
   - Their title should follow the pattern: "XYZ - ", where XYZ is a master Epic title
+- Each issue should belong to an Epic: either a sub-epic or a master Epic
+  - There is no need to add an issue to a Master Epic if it is already added to a sub-epic

 ### Non-master Epics

-- Non-master Epics should have a short title and a smaller scope
+- Sub-epics should have a short title and a smaller scope
-- Non-master Epics should belong to a Master Epic
+- Sub-epics should belong to a Master Epic
 - An epic can be moved to Done only if all issues nested in it are moved to Done
 - Organically it's ok to have as many levels of the Epic as needed